thaikhanhngoc/thaikhanhngoc/README.md

 ### Hi there 👋 My Name is Khanh Ngoc Thai.
-I'm third-year student in Ho Chi Minh city University of Education.
+I'm graduated student in Ho Chi Minh city University of Education.
 Thank you for giving me the opportunity to introduce myself.

 Well.
 I am Khanh Ngoc Thai and I am from Ho Chi Minh city.
 I am a final year student at Ho Chi Minh City University of Education.
 My hobbies are traveling, coding, listening to music and learn the new languages